 Healthy Oatmeal Scotchies

 I am slowly getting better at baking cookies!
-I still run into problems here and there, like overbaking, too much spreading, too little spreading, etc, but these cookies were definitely a winner.
-The centers of these rich Oatmeal Scotchies are soft and chewy and the outsides are firmer with a slight crunch, kind of like granola.
+I still run into problems here and there, like overbaking, too much spreading, too little spreading, etc. But these cookies were definitely a winner.
+The centers of these rich and delicious Healthy Oatmeal Scotchies are soft and chewy and the outsides are firmer with a slight crunch, kind of like granola.
 The homemade butterscotch chips add warmth and depth to the already hearty oatmeal cookie, and the fact that these cookies are actually good for you (unlike regular oatmeal cookies full of butter and sugar) makes this dessert totally guilt-free.

 So guilt-free that you can have them for breakfast.
 That’s what I did 😉